olhadanylchenko/happycarrots/README.md

 # Happy Carrots

 A vegan recipe website.
-You can enter ingredients you already have, and the app makes an API call to find recipes that match!
+You can enter ingredients you already have, and the app finds recipes that match!

 ## Add Ingredients
 ![Happy Carrots Homepage](https://raw.githubusercontent.com/olhadanylchenko/happycarrots/master/screenshot1.png)